Collaborative Regression of Expressive Bodies using Moderation: Introduction

 Second, \modelname significantly improves ``gendered'' body shape realism.
-Most body regression methods estimate a highly inaccurate body shape -- often with the wrong gender or with a gender-neutral shape.
-While human shape is highly correlated with gender, existing methods ignore this.
-The only exception is \smplifyX, but it uses an offline gender classifier and fits a gender-specific \smplX model.
+While human shape is highly correlated with gender, existing work ignores this and estimates inaccurate body shapes -- often with the wrong gender or with a gender-neutral shape.
+An exception is \smplifyX, but it uses an offline gender classifier and fits a gender-specific \smplX model.
 Instead, using a single unisex \smplX model enables end-to-end training of neural nets. \modelname adopts this approach, and learns to implicitly reason about shape.
-To enable this, we define male, female, and non-binary priors on body shape within the \smplX shape space.
-At training time, given automatically created gender labels for input images, we train \modelname to output plausible shape parameters for the gender.
-At inference time, \modelname needs no labels and is applicable to any \inthewild image.
-Note that this approach is general and is relevant for the broader community (face, hands, body, whole-body).
-Body shape is also highly correlated with face shape \cite{gallucci2020prediction,gunel2019face,kocabey2017face2BMI}.
-We do the same gendered training for our face expert, consequently, \modelname can -- uniquely -- use face shape to improve body shape.
-This training and network architecture significantly improves body shape both qualitatively and quantitatively.
+For this, we define male, female, and non-binary body-shape priors within the \smplX shape space.
+At training time, given automatically created gender labels for input images, we train \modelname to output plausible shape parameters for the specified gender.
+At inference time, \modelname needs no gender labels, is applicable to any \inthewild image, and supports non-binary genders.
+Note that this approach is general and is relevant for the broader community (face, body, whole-body). \tdv{Body shape is also correlated with face shape \cite{gallucci2020prediction,gunel2019face,kocabey2017face2BMI}.} Thus, we do the same ``gendered'' training for our face expert; this allows \modelname to use face information to inform body shape.
+This training and network architecture \highlightCLAIM{significantly} improves body shape both qualitatively and quantitatively.

 Third, \modelname's face expert additionally infers facial albedo and dense \threeD facial-surface displacements.
 For this, we draw inspiration from Feng \etal~\cite{DECA_2020}, and go beyond them in three ways: (1) We use a whole-body shape space, rather than a face-only space, to capture correlations between the body and face shape.
-(2) We use a photo-metric and identity loss on faces to inform whole-body shape.
-(3) We use the inferred geometric details only when the face expert is confident, as judged by our moderator.
-As shown in \fig{fig:teaser}, this results in whole-body \threeD humans with previously unseen detailed faces, which can be fully animated.
+(2) We use photometric and identity losses on faces to inform whole-body shape.
+(3) We use the inferred geometric details only when the face expert is confident, as judged by the moderator.
+As shown in \fig{fig:teaser}, this results in whole-body \threeD humans with detailed faces that can be fully animated.